Paris2020/Paris2020/README.md

 Hi guy's - I'm a Frontend Developer by profession with over 5 years experience.
 I've had the privilege to work on beautiful web designs.

 - 🔭 I’m currently working personal projects.
-- 🌱 I’m currently learning ReactJS and how to dance in heels 👠
+- 🌱 I’m currently learning more Frameworks and how to dance in heels 👠
 - 🤔 I’m looking for mentorship with a Senior in Web development and business.
 - 💬 Ask me about VueJS and NuxtJS, Dance and some French.
 - 📫 How to reach me: [profile website](nellymoseki.co.za).
-- ⚡ Fun fact: I'm a self taught french speaking young lady and I'm a great dancer.
+- ⚡ Fun fact: I'm a self taught french speaking and I'm a great dancer.

 <!--
 ## Hi there 👋